 In the beginning, I think RDG’s mission focused solidly on permaculture.
-We emphasized multi-functional landscapes and self-sufficiency and our clients were more likely to be activist types who were already in that mindset.
+We emphasized multi-functional landscapes and self-sufficiency and our clients were more likely to be in that mindset.
 In this time we focused on residential design, but we’ve been able to branch out and collaborate with a diverse array of non-profits, towns, cities and regional planning agencies, as well as work with great professional teams of architects and engineers.
 In short, we’ve gotten better at what we do, and we are able to do more.

 How did you get into this field?

 I actually got into design by way of Sociology.
 Through my undergraduate studies I became curious about questions like, “what is the social impact of our urban environments and the spaces we create?”
 I learned about environments that were designed for control or exclusion, to benefit some and ignore or isolate others.

 This background motivated me to get involved as a Placemaking Coordinator with City Repair in Portland, Oregon — a nonprofit that takes underutilized places and reshapes them into community assets.
 They are most well-known for creating community places based around on-the-street murals at intersections, recreating the commons within the roman grid.
 Some community charrettes were inspiring and transcendent; neighbors who had never met found common ground within the challenge of redesigning the space they shared.
 Other meetings crashed and burned, unfortunately, yet I became convinced of the power of the design process, especially a democratic model and based on consensus building.
 In the end, I was inspired how City Repair created a physical place for the community – they made a place better through a cooperative visioning process.
 That’s when I realized I wanted to create places that would benefit people.